Automotive Technology Management

 Facilities and Equipment

-The T.R.
-Gaines Technology Building provides some of the most advanced classroom and laboratory facilities in the nation.
-Over onethird of the 66,000-square-foot area is devoted to the automotive technology management program.
-Special environmentally controlled areas include rooms devoted to fluid power instruction in hydraulics and pneumatics and for diesel fuel systems.
+The Gaines Technology Complex provides some of the most advanced classroom and laboratory facilities in the nation.
+Over one-third of the 66,000-square-foot area is devoted to the automotive technology management program.
+Special environmentally controlled areas include rooms devoted to fluid power instruction in hydraulics and pneumatics, as well as for alternative fueled and hybrid/electric vehicles.
 Separate areas are designed for complete engine and transmission diagnosis and overhaul.
 The facilities are equipped with a dynamometer/ computer diagnostic center and two sophisticated out-of-chassis FWD/ RWD transmission testers.

 Several student organizations exist in the department to enhance the development of special interests and talents of students.
 The Society of Automotive Engineers (student chapter) provides ample opportunity for professional and performance development to students seeking degrees in automotive technology management.

-UCM offers nearly $7 million in merit-based scholarships to its students each year, including achievement awards for students displaying exceptional talent in the area of automotive technology.
+UCM offers nearly $7 million in merit-based scholarships to its students each year.

 To Learn More